bio

 My current research uses electroencephalography (EEG) to probe the biological mechanisms underlying narrative comprehension.
 My other research interests include the psychological phenomena surrounding word learning from context.

 This work lends itself to understanding the limitations and possibilities of EEG and neurotech applications.
-My hope is to apply my knowledge to improve neurotech in the healthcare and education industry, or to increase conceptual knowledge about human communication.
+My hope is to apply my knowledge to improve education, communcation, and health and wellnessin general.

-My hobbies include cooking elaborate meals and riding bikes with my amazing partner, watching movies, and tinkering with electronics.
+I now live in Jupiter, Florida.
+My hobbies include cooking and riding bikes with my amazing partner, watching movies, and tinkering with electronics.